onlabsorg/olowiki/README.md

 olojs init
 ```

-Then you can install this plugin:
+Then you can add the olowiki plugin to your package:

 ```
 olojs install @onlabsorg/olowiki